The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Until the seventh, immediately, sweat!

-- There was not enough time in the afternoon -
+- There wasn’t enough time in the afternoon -

 - I'll cut off the bastard's ears.